wepay/wepay-ios/README.md

 2. WePay API errors (from WePay.com)
 3. Network Errors

-All network related errors are in the domain `NSURLErrorDomain`.
+All network related errors are in the `NSURLErrorDomain`.
 Client-side validation errors are in the `WePaySDKDomain`.
 WePay API errors are in the `WePayAPIDomain`.
 All errors have a localizable user-facing error message that can be retrieved by calling `[error localizedDescription]`.
-You can edit the **WePay/Resources/Base.lproj/WePay.strings** file to change the error messages.
+You can edit the **WePay/Resources/Base.lproj/WePay.strings** file to change the client-side validation error messages.

 #### WePay API Errors